slaclab/nalms/docs/install.md

 In order for the Elasticsearch fields to be properly formatted, a template matching the topic scheme must be posted to the server.
 These may be versioned and are automatically applied to newly created indices.
 The initial script for templating NALMS topics is hosted in `elasticsearch/scripts/create_alarm_template.sh`.
 This template has been taken from the Phoebus source [examples](https://github.com/ControlSystemStudio/phoebus/blob/master/app/alarm/examples/create_alarm_topics.sh).

 #### Docker
 The elasticsearch node may be configured using an exposed port, node specific variables, and Kafka networking variables.
 Because this is a single node deployment,  `single-node` deployment is used.
 Java options may be specifified using the `ES_JAVA_OPTS` variable.
+The Elasticsearch docker image also creates the appropriate elasticsearch template for the configuration messages.
+The configuration files must be mounted to `/usr/share/elasticsearch/config`.

 The following Docker run command will lauch an Elasticsearch node reachable on host machine port 9200.

 ```
-docker run \
+$ docker run \
     -e node.name=node01 \
     -e cluster.name=es-cluster-7 \
     -e discovery.type=single-node \
     -e ES_JAVA_OPTS="-Xms128m -Xmx128m" \
     -e ES_HOST=localhost \
     -e ES_PORT=9200 \
+    -v "${NALMS_ES_CONFIG}:/usr/share/elasticsearch/config" \
-    -p "9200:9200" \
+    -p "$NALMS_ES_PORT:9200" \
     --name nalms_elasticsearch \
     -d jgarrahan/nalms-elasticsearch:latest
 ```

 ### Zookeeper

 #### Configuration